tasmota/docs/Home-Assistant-‐-Manual-Config.md

 #### Periodical updates

-A DHT22 Temperature and Humidity sensor connected to a Sonoff TH10 will send at ``TelePeriod`` intervals the following information to the MQTT broker:
+A DHT22 Temperature and Humidity sensor connected to a Sonoff TH10 will send in [`TelePeriod`](commands#teleperiod) set intervals the following information to the MQTT broker:
 ```
 tele/tasmota/SENSOR = {"Time":"2017-02-12T16:11:12", "DHT22":{"Temperature":23.9, "Humidity":34.1}}
 ```